dbader/node-datadog-metrics/README.md

 metrics.init({ flushIntervalSeconds: 10 });
 ```

-You can also send accumulated metrics manually by calling `metrics.flush()`.
+You can also send accumulated metrics manually at any time by calling
+`metrics.flush()`.

 Please note that, when calling the `BufferedMetricsLogger` constructor directly,
 `flushIntervalSeconds` defaults to `0` instead.
 When constructing your own